Our commitments to you

 Fan specific issues and questions can also be sent by email to our Supporter Liaison Officer, Sophie McGill, firstname.lastname@example.org, or by post to Supporter Liaison Officer, Brentford FC, 27 Great West Road, Brentford TW8 9BW

 The Club will acknowledge receipt of all written enquiries within three working days and will aim to respond fully, where possible, within seven working days.

-If the supporter feels less than satisfied with the outcome, they should direct their concerns to the Club’s Fan & Community Relations Director, Sally Stephens, in the first instance who will also consult with the Club’s Head of Business Operations and Chief Executive Officer should that be necessary.
+If the supporter feels less than satisfied with the outcome, they should direct their concerns to the Club’s Fan & Community Relations Director, Sally Stephens, in the first instance who will also consult with the Club’s Business Operations Director or Chief Executive Officer should that be necessary.

 - Email: email@example.com

 - Post: Sally Stephens, Fan & Community Relations Director, Brentford FC, 27 Great West Road, Brentford TW8 9BW